ndiayesamba1996/restyled.io/Configuration-Reference.md

-Restylers can be enabled, disabled, or configured by committing YAML configuration in a file named `.restyled.yaml` at the root of your repository.
+The restyling process can be configured by committing a YAML file named `.restyled.yaml` at the root of your repository.

+## `Configuration`

 The top-level YAML document must be either: